- Explore the Tibetan influenced lifestyles and everyday activities of the typical denizens of the Nar Phu Valley.

-Option: This itinerary can be lengthened by adding a trip to Tilicho Lake and rejoining the Annapurna Circuit at Yak Kharka.
-Instead of trekking from Ngawal to Pisang on Day 8, continue on to Manang, Khangsar, Tilicho Base Camp, Tilicho Lake, Yak Kharka, Thorung Phedi, Muktinath and Jomsom (before flying back to Pokhara).
-Total time for this trip, including the Nar Phu section, is 16 days.
+This itinerary can be lengthened by adding a trip to Tilicho Lake and rejoining the Annapurna Circuit at Yak Kharka.
+Instead of trekking from Ngawal to Pisang on Day 8, continue to Manang, Khangsar, Tilicho Base Camp, Tilicho Lake, Yak Kharka, Thorung Phedi, Muktinath, and Jomsom (before flying back to Pokhara).
+The total time for this trip, including the Nar Phu section, is 16 days.

 - Day 01:

 Kathmandu to Dharapani [1920m, 10 hrs]

 - Day 02:

 Trek to Meta [3230m, 7 hrs]

 - Day 04: